First-ever Calhoun Invitational Saturday at the high school

 Northwest, Dalton, Kell and Cherokee are in Pool D and they will play in the Calhoun Middle School.

-The first games are scheduled to begin at 8 a.m. and the Gold championship match is plated to begin around 5 p.m.
+The first games are scheduled to begin at 8 a.m. and the Gold championship match is slated to begin around 5 p.m.

 All the matches will be held at Calhoun High School.